kareemknowscode/outage-severity-model/README.md

 Previous categorical and numerical features we used in the baseline model were maintained.
 A new squared `'ANOMALY.LEVEL'` was created to try and capture the variation of Niño anomaly events, and `'PC.REALGSP.STATE'` was turned into quartiles to gauge variation around the median level of real GSP per state.
 The main reason we selected these features is because we believe that electric company data about how many customers they serve in the residential sector is important in predicting the area-wide severity of outages.
 The intuition behind specifically focusing on the proportions of residential customers is simple: If most land is occupied by residences, then we can likely accurately predict the proportion of customers affected by an outage event using this data.

+We experimented with various supervised regression algorithms for our final model.
+One key one we wish to mention, but did not use was a LASSO regression model.
+We wanted to find the features that had the strongest relationship with our response variable.
+The large number of features that we had may have been causing noise in our predictions, and we felt that LASSO was most advantageous in dealing with features that might not have any effect on our response variable.
+We ended up deciding on Random Forest regression since we wanted to minimize features and use engineered features that would help capture hidden relationships in the data, such as squared anomaly level.
+We also determined an overfit in the RR<sup>2</sup> of the LASSO model, which was not sustainable in practice.

 Our final model again uses a Random Forest regression model to make predictions.
 Along with this, we have implemented Grid Search as our cross-validation algorithm to optimize our hyperparameters, specifically max tree depth = 5, the minimum number of samples before splitting a leaf = 200, and the criterion for which the model evaluates data was selected to be in terms of the Poisson distribution.
 Given the feature selection and the hyperparameter optimization, these are our model’s evaluation metrics:

 |**Training Data**				|**Test Data**|